 Once you have your soft peaks you need to slowly add the 1/4 cup granulated sugar until completely mixed, and then continue beating until stiff peaks form, which is when you can add your vanilla (I like to use a clear vanilla extract so that it doesn’t muddy the colour) and food colouring (if using).
 You’ll know you’ve reached that stage when you can lift your beaters and the peaks stand straight up.
-You are also able to fully turn the bowl over and nothing will move or fall out.
-Important note: do not add your vanilla until AFTER you have stiff peaks, or else it will impede on you achieving a good stiff peak in the first place.
+You will also be able to fully turn the bowl over and nothing will move or fall out.
+Important note: Do not add your vanilla until AFTER you have stiff peaks, or else it will impede in achieving a good stiff peak in the first place.

 Now comes the really important part: incorporating your dry ingredients into the egg whites.
-You are going to work in batches of 3, to help make sure you don’t overmix or have dry patches.
+You are going to work in batches of three, to help make sure you don’t over mix or have dry patches.
 I like to sift my almond flour mixture one more time as I add it to the egg whites to make sure it is really really fine.

-When you fold your mixture into your whites, you need to be very gentle and be careful not to overmix.
+When you fold your mixture into your whites you need to be very gentle, and be careful not to over mix.
 Some experts say to never mix more than 35 times total to get all of the ingredients incorporated, but I found personally that I had to watch videos a few times to SEE for myself what it should look like when it is done.
 This process is called “macaronage” and it is what makes a macaron… well… a macaron.
 When your mixture is fully done, it should fall off your spatula in a smooth ribbon that looks like wet sand, and you should be able to make a figure 8 without it breaking.
 The mixture should be shiny and smooth.
-But do NOT go ANY FURTHER once you reach that stage…. or else this happens.
+But do NOT go ANY FURTHER once you reach this stage… or else this happens.

-Prepare 2 or 3 rimmed baking sheets with either parchment paper or silicone mats.
+Prepare two or three rimmed baking sheets with either parchment paper or silicone mats.
 I found better success with silicone personally, but parchment works well too, just make sure to dot the four corners of your baking sheet with macaron mix to keep it from curling and wrecking your macarons.

-Once they are all piped out, bang the baking sheet on a firm, flat surface about 5 times to knock out the air bubbles.
-Then you need to let the macaron shells sit at room temperature for half-hour to an hour to form a skin, which means they get dry to the touch.
+Once they are all piped out, bang the baking sheet on a firm and flat surface about 5 times to knock out the air bubbles.
+Then you need to let the macaron shells sit at room temperature for a half hour to an hour to form a skin, which means they get dry to the touch.
 This is also super important because it is what allows the macarons to grow “feet” when they bake.

 While your cookies are cooling, you can make the cookies and cream buttercream.
 I did my standard buttercream recipe, but found it made a lot of extra (not that there is anything wrong with that!).
-But here are the full amounts and you can choose to half it or now.
+Here are the full amounts and you can choose to half it or not.

-Add your 10 TBSP of softened, unsalted butter, 3 cups of icing sugar, and pinch of salt to the bowl of your stand mixer (or to a bowl for you to use a handheld mixer) and beat using a paddle attachment until combined.
-Add 2 tsp of vanilla (at this point I used my better-tasting vanilla because I didn’t care about keeping the colour pure, since we will be adding cookie crumbs) and beat for 2-3 minutes, until it gets nice and creamy.
-Add in 2 TBSP of milk and beat until fluffy.
-Scrape the bowl and add the 2/3 of a cup of oreo crumbs (I used the crumbs you can buy in a box to make pie crust, but you can also crush your own cookies, just make sure to get it pretty fine or else it will clog your piping bag later).
+Add your 10 tbsp of softened unsalted butter, 3 cups of icing sugar, and a pinch of salt to the bowl of your stand mixer (or to a bowl for you to use a handheld mixer) and beat using a paddle attachment until combined.
+Add 2 tsp of vanilla (at this point I used my better tasting vanilla because I didn’t care about keeping the colour pure, since we will be adding cookie crumbs) and beat for 2-3 minutes, until it gets nice and creamy.
+Add in 2 tbsp of milk and beat until fluffy.
+Scrape the bowl and add the 2/3 of a cup of Oreo crumbs (I used the crumbs you can buy in a box to make pie crust, but you can also crush your own cookies, just make sure to get it pretty fine or else it will clog your piping bag later).
 Mix until combined and put into a piping bag.